-In X we have included the usual suspects that determine a country's current account balance: financial development (sum of stock market capitalization to GDP ratio and private credits to GDP ratio), financial depth (M2/GDP), government budget balance/GDP, log GDP per capita and its square, growth rate of GDP per capita, old age dependence ratio (population over 65/population between 15 and 65), young age dependence ratio (population under 15/population between 15 and 65), log real effective exchange rate, trade (imports and exports)/GDP, capital account control and net foreign asset/GDP.
+In X, we have included the usual suspects that determine a country's current account balance: financial development (sum of stock market capitalization to GDP ratio and private credits to GDP ratio),7 financial depth (M2/GDP), government budget balance/GDP, log GDP per capita and its square, growth rate of GDP per capita, old age dependence ratio (population over 65/population between 15 and 65), young age dependence ratio (population under 15/population between 15 and 65), log real effective exchange rate, trade (imports and exports)/GDP, capital account control and net foreign asset/GDP.
 The first two variables are meant to account for the theoretical predictions put forward by the financial development literature such as Cabarrello et al. (2008) and Mendoza et al. (2009).
-We obtain data of these variables from the World Bank's database on Financial Development and Financial Structure and IMF's IFS database.
+We obtain data of these variables from the World Bank's database on Financial Development and Financial Structure and the International Monetary Fund's (IMF) International Financial Statistics (IFS) database.
 The next six variables are to control for a country's internal economic and social status.
 Government budget balance/GDP is added to control the impact of government deficit on current accounts.
 Per-capita GDP, its square and its growth rate are included to account for the stage of a country's living standards and the impact of growth prospects on the current account implied by the theoretical prediction proposed by Engel and Rogers (2006).
 The dependence ratios are meant to control a country's demographic transition whose effects on the current account are discussed by studies such as Henriksen (2005).
 Data for these six variables are from World Bank's World Development Index (WDI).
-The last four variables, log real effective exchange rate, trade/GDP, capital account control and net foreign asset/GDP, are to control for a country's external economic and financial positions as well as its policies toward economic opening.
-Data for real effective exchange rate, trade/GDP and net foreign asset/GDP are from the WDI.
-Real effective exchange rate is the nominal
+The last four variables, log real effective exchange rate, trade/GDP, capital account control, and net foreign asset/GDP, are to control for a country's external economic and financial positions as well as its policies toward economic opening.
+Data for real effective exchange rate, trade/GDP, and net foreign asset/GDP are from the WDI.
+Real effective exchange rate is the nominal effective exchange rate (a measure of the value of a currency against a weighted average of several foreign currencies) divided by a price deflator or index of costs.
+Increase in the real effective exchange rate indicates appreciation.
+Because the real bond market data are less available than stock market data, we only use the stock market data in our analysis.
+7 The pairwise correlation coefficient between financial development and financial structure is 0.33.
+There is no serious multicollinearity problem if we add these two variables to the right-hand side simultaneously.